 State, regional and district parklands and reserves form a principal element of the Greater Sydney Green Grid for both biodiversity and recreation purposes.

 The NSW Government supports the delivery of regional open space and green grid connections through the Metropolitan Greenspace Program.
-The NSW Government also supports the delivery of regional open space, using Special Infrastructure Contributions.
-The NSW Government allocated $123 million funding for 2017–18 (administered by the Commission) for the revitalisation of Parramatta Road as part of the Parramatta Road Urban Amenity Improvement Program.
+The NSW Government also supports the delivery of regional open space using special infrastructure contributions.

 Transport for NSW is establishing a Principal Bicycle Network in collaboration with councils.
 Opportunities to integrate the Principal Bicycle Network with the Greater Sydney Green Grid will be an important part of linking centres.